arthur-schnitzler/schnitzler-briefe-epub/README.md

 … means:

-- Install Saxon by running
+- Saxon XSLT processor is included in the repository (directory `saxon/`) and ready to use.
+If needed, it can be re-downloaded by running:
 ```
 sh shellscripts/dl_saxon.sh
 ```